Prop Design Defined:

 Set, production or stage designers are in charge of creating the overall look of a theatre, television or film production.
 Set design jobs are such an important part of telling a story, the set needs to fit the story and aid the actors in their roles.

-You could work as a prop maker over a variety of different industries or become a prop maker within a workshop.
-If you work in a prop workshop you’ll be creating props for a variety of different customers such as film, theatre, business, retail and many others.
+A prop maker may work over a variety of different industries or become a designer within a workshop – creating props for a variety of different customers such as film, theatre, business, retail and many others.

-You’ll need to be adaptable and have a really wide set of skills in order to fulfil clients prop requests.
-They may provide you with a rough idea of the type of prop they’re looking for but you’ll then need to go away and decide on the best method and materials to use.
-You could be creating anything from theatre props, film props to window display props.
+Prop makers need to be adaptable and have a really wide set of skills in order to fulfil clients prop requests.
+Clients or workplace may provide a rough idea of the type of prop they’re looking for but designers then need to go away and decide on the best method and materials to use.

-The great thing about being a prop maker is that it can take you into many roles.
-There are always new and exciting designs to create and you can always be creative.
-These skills are also very transferable across many different artistic and creative sectors so you’ll have many options.
-No day is ever the same as a prop maker, so if you’re looking for a job that enables you to be innovative and adaptable, prop making could be the profession for you.
+The great thing about being a prop maker is that it can offer many roles.
+There are always new and exciting designs to create.
+These skills are also very transferable across many different artistic and creative sectors so there are many options.
+No day is ever the same as a prop maker.